 Built in 1775, Llynnon Mill is the only working windmill in Wales.
 Powered by the winds billowing in off the Irish Sea it produces delicious organic stoneground wholemeal flour.
 It’s fascinating to watch the miller at work, and there’s an interesting exhibition that tells the story of farming and milling on the island.
-There’s a 2-mile nature trail to follow around the mill, and a tearoom and a shop where you can buy the freshly milled flour – why not have a go at making your own Anglesey bread?
+There’s a 2-mile nature trail to follow around the mill, a tea room and a shop where you can buy the freshly milled flour – why not have a go at making your own Anglesey bread?
 You can also visit two reconstructed Iron Age roundhouses which give an insight into the Iron Age settlers who lived and farmed at Llynnon 3,000 years ago.

 Held on the third Saturday of each month, the market is a great way of enjoying the fruits of this fertile island.
 From award-winning Gorau Glas cheese and locally produced Welsh black beef to mussels and oysters fresh from the Menai Strait – it’s a great way to stock up your holiday larder.
 You’ll find the indoor Anglesey Farmers Market at David Hughes School, Menai Bridge Ll59 5SS.